tdelam/contractors-rater/README.md

 PGPORT=5432
 ```

-Connect to your Postgresql database and issue the following commands:
+Connect to your Postgresql database and issue the following commands (this could and should be a script/migration):

 1. `CREATE DATABASE contractors_rater;`
 2. `\connect contractors_rater;`